The old capital for over 1,100 years

 Kamigamo & Shimogamo Shrines

 The Aoi Matsuri festival has been held since ancient times.
-Before 3 days, the Miare festival is held to welcome a fresh deity.
-What's the background?
+The Miare festival is held to welcome a fresh deity.

 Fushimi Inari Shrine

-Why are there so many vermillion torii gates and Fox statues at Fushimi Inari Taisha Shrine?
-Female Emperor Genmei's wish to bless the harvest
+Why are there so many vermilion torii gates and Fox statues at Fushimi Inari Taisha Shrine?
+The Reigning Emperor Genmei's wish to bless the harvest

 Matsunoo Taisha Shrine

-Matsunoo Taisha enshrines the Best Sake Brewery Shrine.
-Hata Clan contributed to building the foundation of Japan including Sake brewery, flood control, mining, textiles, and so on.
+Matsunoo Taisha enshrines the best Sake Brewery Shrine.
+The Hata Clan contributed to building the foundation of Japan, including Sake brewery, flood control, mining, textiles, etc.

 Heian Jingu Shrine